Catherine Connoly

 And those concepts do not exist in the Irish language,

 subject to correction.
+They don't exist.

 And I've always said that Irish is part of the solution when it comes to nature.

-Not alone that we have so much words for different aspects of nature and that, but because it doesn't have that artificial distinction.
+words for different aspects of nature and that, but because it doesn't have that artificial distinction.

-superb exhibition and he had used birch as part of his exhibition, the birch tree.
+And he had used birch as part of his exhibition, the birch tree.

-And I I had to read up a little bit about because, no more than the Irish language, I'm no expert on art, but I appreciate art and the value of it and the absolute necessity that we support the arts for creativity, for imagination, and so on.
+And I had to read up a little bit about because, no more than the Irish language, I'm no expert on art, but I appreciate art and the value of it and the absolute necessity that we support the arts for creativity, for imagination, and so on.

 But looking around at his exhibition and doing a little research on it, I looked at the birch tree and it's known as a pioneering tree.

-And again, it goes around in a circle to the Celtic mythology, which you mentioned already, and I'll come back to.
+And again, it goes around in a circle to the Celtic mythology, which you mentioned already and I'll come back to.
+But birch is known as a pioneering tree.

-But birch is known known as a pioneering tree so we have two types the tawny birch and the silver birch that people are very familiar with.
+So we have two types, the tawny birch and the silver birch that people are very familiar with.

-And it's known as a pioneer for a number of reasons because after the last glacier the birch tree was the first to recolonize Ireland.
+And it's known as a pioneer for a number of reasons, because after the last glacier, the birch tree was the first to recolonize Ireland.
+So we're back to that word colonisation.

-But then in Celtic mythology it was known as the symbol of rebirth and rejuvenation.
+But then in Celtic mythology, it was known as the symbol of rebirth and rejuvenation, rebirth, a new way of looking at things.

-And it was just fascinating what I learned from having the privilege to launch his art exhibition and then it brought me around in circle again to the Irish language because apparently the birch trees are very very um not popular but very extensive at the foot of the Spern mountains
+And then it brought me around in circle again to the Irish language because apparently the birch trees are very, very

-and right at the foot of the Spern Mountains we have a Geeltucht a brand new Geeltucht.
+And right at the foot of the Spern Mountains, we have a Geeltucht, a brand new Geeltucht.
+There was no Irish speaker there in 1992.

-There was no Irish speaker there in 1992 and now we have over 200 and something speakers of Irish.
+And now we have over 200 and something

+speakers of Irish.
 Beautiful, you've got your little rebirth there.

-We have an all-Irish school, we have a thriving GA club for girls and boys, and the best thing, they bought 200 acres in trust for the community.
+We have an all-Irish school, we have a thriving GA club for girls and boys.

-and all of that
+And all of that

-came along really as a result of that artist's work in Dublin that I had the privilege of launching and back to the Irish language, back to nature, and Irish language being part of the solution in relation to climate change, that reconnection with labour, nature, and not penalising people, the poorer people, in terms of taxes in climate change.
+And back to the Irish language, back to nature, and Irish language being part of the solution in relation to climate change, that reconnection with

+The big polluters never paid.
 And I've always been very uncomfortable with the principle the polluter pays because it has never applied to the real polluters.

 Absolutely.

-I don't look on people, ordinary people, as polluters.
+I don't look on people, ordinary people as polluters.

-Regarding
+Regarding the

+for instance, like derry, derry means oak wood.
 So that tells us that there used to be a bunch of oak there.

-And just regarding the barch there and that, and the rebirth, a strange one, something I'm always fascinated with, is, and again, it ties in with both the Irish language and neoliberalism.
+And just regarding the barch there and that and the rebirth, a strange one, something I'm always fascinated with is, and again, it ties in with both the Irish language and neoliberalism.

-And the cattle used to, they didn't want cattle, either cattle or wolves, to be digging up graves.
+because on the yew tree there there's it's either a berry or the leaves themselves are actually poisonous and the cattle used to, they didn't want cattle, either cattle or wolves, to be digging up graves.

 So they used to put the yew tree in the graveyard because the berries would make animals stay away from graves.
+Oh, yeah.

 Did you know that?

-But the thing I find fascinating about yew trees and Mayo is: so, because the yew tree used to live so long,
+But the thing I find fascinating about yew trees and Mayo is, so because the yew tree used to live so long,

 they reckon it's likely that it would have been considered longevity.